-Regional Quarterfinal: Two (2) or Three (3) officials must be secured by the host manager for the Regional Quarterfinal game.
-Officials will be paid the \$65.00 fee by the IHSA through ArbiterPay.

-- 2) Regional Tournaments: Three (3) officials will be appointed by the IHSA Office for each Regional Semifinal and Final game.
-Each official shall receive a fee of \$65.00 per game.
-Officials will be paid by the IHSA through ArbiterPay. - 3) Sectional Tournaments: Three (3) officials will be appointed by the IHSA Office for each Sectional Semifinal and Final game.
+- 1) Regional Quarterfinal games: Two OR Three officials will be secured by the host manager of the higher-seeded team through the IHSA Schools Center.
+Officials will be paid \$65.00 per game by the IHSA through ArbiterPay. - 2) Regional Semifinal and Final games: Three officials will be appointed by the IHSA Office for each Regional game.
+In tournament sessions where two games are scheduled, the IHSA Office may assign an official more than one game per session.
+Officials will be paid \$65.00 per game by the IHSA through ArbiterPay. - 3) Sectional Tournaments: Three officials will be appointed by the IHSA Office for each Sectional Semifinal and Final game.
 Each official shall receive a fee of \$81.00 per game.
-Officials will be paid by the IHSA through ArbiterPay. - 4) Super-Sectional games: Three (3) officials will be appointed by the IHSA Office for each Super-Sectional game.
+Officials will be paid by the IHSA through ArbiterPay. - 4) Super-Sectional games: Three officials will be appointed by the IHSA Office for each Super-Sectional game.
 Each official shall receive a fee of \$110.00 per game.
-Officials will be paid by the IHSA through ArbiterPav. - 5) Class 1A State Final Tournament: Six (6) officials will be appointed by the IHSA Office for the State Final games.
+Officials will be paid by the IHSA through ArbiterPay. - 5) Class 1A State Final Tournament: Six officials will be appointed by the IHSA Office for the State Final games.
 Class 1A Officials will be paid \$144.50 per game worked plus up to two nights lodging at a hotel designated by the IHSA Administrator.
-One (1) Head official will be appointed by the IHSA Office for the State Final games.
+One Head official will be appointed by the IHSA Office for the State Final games.
 The Head Official will be paid \$125.00 per day plus up to two nights lodging at a hotel designated by the IHSA Administrator.
-Two (2) 4th officials will be appointed by the IHSA Office for the State Final games.
+Two 4th officials will be appointed by the IHSA Office for the State Final games.
 4th Officials will be paid \$50.00 per game plus up to two nights lodging at a hotel designated by the IHSA Administrator.
-All State Final Officials will be paid by the IHSA through ArbiterPay.

-6) Class 2A and 3A State Final Tournament: Eight (8) officials will be appointed by the IHSA Office for the State Final games.
+All State Final Officials will be paid by the IHSA through ArbiterPay. - 6) Class 2A and 3A State Final Tournament: Eight officials will be appointed by the IHSA Office for the State Final games.
 Class 2A and 3A Officials will be paid \$144.50 per game worked plus up to three nights lodging at a hotel designated by the IHSA Administrator.
-One (1) Head official will be appointed by the IHSA Office for the State Final games.
+One Head official will be appointed by the IHSA Office for the State Final games.
 The Head Official will be paid \$125.00 per day plus up to three nights lodging at a hotel designated by the IHSA Administrator.

-Two (2) 4th officials will be appointed by the IHSA Office for the State Final games.
+Two 4th officials will be appointed by the IHSA Office for the State Final games.
 4th Officials will be paid \$50.00 per game plus up to three nights lodging at a hotel designated by the IHSA Administrator.
 All State Final Officials will be paid by the IHSA through ArbiterPay.